ddev/ddev/docs/users/cli-usage.md

 ### Log Access

-The `ddev logs` command allows you to easily retrieve error logs from the web server.
-To follow the web server error log (watch the lines in real time), run `ddev logs -f`.
+The `ddev logs` command allows you to easily retrieve error logs from the web container (both nginx and php-fpm logs are concatenated).
+To follow the log (watch the lines in real time), run `ddev logs -f`.
 When you are done, press CTRL+C to exit from the log trail.

-To manually review additional log files use the `ddev ssh` command.
-The web server stores access logs at `/var/log/nginx/access.log`, and PHP-FPM logs at `/var/log/php7.0-fpm.log`.
+To manually review additional log files use the `ddev ssh` command and review logs in /var/log and /var/log/nginx.
+The web server stores access logs at `/var/log/nginx/access.log`, and PHP-FPM logs at `/var/log/php-fpm.log`.

 ## Removing a project